moktansang/Resturaunt-App/README.md

 ### Database
 We aren't entirely sure of what database system we are going to use quite yet, but have started looking at possibilites such as **Firebase or MongoDB**.
 We'd like to find one that has an API for Java to easily implement communication between our API and the Database.

----
-# Application

-### Web-API:
-- To boot up API, first make sure you have gradle installed.
-   - To check, run `gradle` and it will output a list of options.

-- navigate to the API folder by using `cd API`

-- run `gradle wrapper` to wrap the project in gradle

-- To start up the API server, run `./gradlew bootRun`

-Now you should be able to go to http:localhost:8080/greeting and get a response from the API server